MiczFlor/RPi-Jukebox-RFID/docs/MANUAL.md

 This is a file containing a number, by default `0`.

 This feature is helpful for powerbank users who want to save battery power.
 It shuts down the idle Phoniebox after a specified number of minutes.
-If you want to use the *idle shutdown* feature, you can specify the number of minutes in this file, after which the Phoniebox will shut down when either the VLC player is not playing and/or the sound has been muted.
+If you want to use the *idle shutdown* feature, you can specify the number of minutes in this file, after which the Phoniebox will shut down when either the audio player is not playing and/or the sound has been muted.

 **IMPORTANT: if you do not want to use auto shutdown, the number in the file must be 0**